 From the grassy prairie lands to the snow-covered peaks, Colorado is home to more than 400 species of birds.

-Barr Lake is also the headquarters of the Rocky Mountain Bird Observatory, which aims to conserve birds and their habitats through science, education and stewardship and operates a birding station at the park.
+Barr Lake is also the headquarters of the Rocky Mountain Bird Observatory, which aims to conserve birds and their habitats through science, education and stewardship, and operates a birding station at the park.

 With 212 species recorded, Chatfield is a primary birding spot.
 Nesting least flycatcher and American redstart are spotted here more regularly than at any other location in Colorado.
 Ferruginous and Swainson’s hawks, golden eagles and prairie falcons visit in the summer, rough-legged hawks in the winter.

 Both parks host a variety of migratory and resident birds, but catching glimpses of three rare species—bald eagles, American peregrine falcons and white pelicans—is a real treat.
 Many of these species can be spotted all year round, but migratory waterfowl will only be present for certain seasons throughout the year.

 Enjoy more birding opportunities at these other northeastern Colorado state parks: Cherry Creek, Eldorado Canyon, North Sterling and Roxborough.

 With nearly 400 documented species of birds in Bent County, John Martin Reservoir is a premier birding area.
 This park is wonderful for viewing many species of birds.
-Two federally protected shorebirds, the least tern and the piping plover nest here in spring and summer.
+Two federally protected shorebirds, the least tern and the piping plover, nest here in spring and summer.
 Many other species of birds are found including bald eagles, scaled quail, mallard ducks, and turkey vultures.

 Lake Pueblo is probably best known for its large population of birds of prey.
 Great-horned Owls and Red-tail Hawks are abundant and nest in the park.
-Cormorants, Western Grebes, Great Blue Herons, Mountain Bluebirdand Pelicans can be seen on the lake at various times of the year.
+Cormorants, Western Grebes, Great Blue Herons, Mountain Bluebird, and Pelicans can be seen on the lake at various times of the year.

 A wide variety of bird species can be found at Mancos, from the vibrant indigo bunting to the majestic bald eagle.
 The park offers great opportunities for bird watching.
-During the day, one can expect to see hummingbirds buzzing around as well as the gigantic turkey vulture cruising the shoreline.
+During the day, visitors can expect to see hummingbirds buzzing around as well as the gigantic turkey vulture cruising the shoreline.
 At night, don’t be startled by the common nighthawk popping up from the roads, or the hooting of the great horned owl.

 If variety is what you’re looking for, Ridgway's got it.
 Watch for different species of waterfowl and shorebirds such as American avocets and western grebes.
 Winter species include nuthatches and great horned owls; in the summer you might see American dippers, mountain bluebirds and red-tailed hawks.